TabbyML/tabby/clients/vim/README.md

 # Tabby VIM extension

+Tabby is compatible with both Vim and NeoVim text editor via a plugin.

 ## Requirements

+Before installing the plugin you will need to have installed:

 1. VIM 9.0+ with `+job` and `+textprop` features enabled, or NeoVIM 0.6.0+.
 2. Node.js 16.0+.

 ## Getting started

+You can either install TabbyML vim extension using [Vim-Plug](https://github.com/junegunn/vim-plug), [Packer](https://github.com/wbthomason/packer.nvim) or [Lazy](https://github.com/folke/lazy.nvim).

 ### 🔌 Vim-Plug

+[Vim-Plug](https://github.com/junegunn/vim-plug) is a minimalist Vim plugin manager that you can use to install TabbyML plugin.
+You can install Vim-Plug by following these [intructions](https://github.com/junegunn/vim-plug#installation).

+You will need to edit your vim config file (`~/.vimrc` for vim and `~/.config/nvim/init.vim` for neovim) and copy paste the following lines in it (between the `plug#begin` and `plug#end` lines)

 ```
 " Make sure that the filetype plugin has been enabled.
 filetype plugin on